The best Micro Four Thirds lenses

 - Olympus M.Zuiko 75mm f/1.8

-If you wish to compare the lenses, you can refer to the summary table below.
+If you want to compare the lenses, you can refer to the summary table below.

 1 - Olympus M.Zuiko 25mm f/1.2 PRO

 Simply put, this is the best portrait lens in this focal length range.
-It has Pro construction, tropicalization, extraordinary sharpness at full aperture and super fast auto focus.
-The quality of the produced backgrounds (bokeh) is reputed to be the best.
+It has PRO-level build quality, weather sealing, outstanding sharpness at full aperture and very fast auto focus.
+Its background rendering, or bokeh, has an excellent reputation.

-The very large aperture at f/1.2 will allow you to use it in all conditions, even indoors, and will save you from having to go up too much in high ISO.
-The lens is not that light (410g) mounted on a Micro 4/3 camera.
-Obviously, excellence comes with a price, which is quite high.
-For people looking for the best 25mm for wide/indoor portraits, and have a large budget, this is simply the lens to consider.
+The very wide aperture of f/1.2 will let you use it in all conditions, even indoors, and will help you avoid having to go up too much in high ISO.
+The lens is not especially light (410g) mounted on a Micro 4/3 camera.
+Obviously, excellence comes at a price, which is quite high.
+For anyone looking for the best 25mm for wide/indoor portraits, and have a large budget, this is simply the lens to consider.

 2 - Panasonic Leica DG Summilux 25mm f/1.4

-This 25mm, manufactured by Leica for Panasonic, also has a very good reputation.
-The sharpness is very good as soon as you close at f/2, but the autofocus however is known to be slower, knowing that the lens is not as recent as the 25mm PRO from Olympus.
-Note that the lens is not tropicalized, but has the advantage of being much more compact and lighter than the Olympus f/1.2 version.
+This 25mm, developed with Leica for Panasonic, also has a very good reputation.
+Sharpness becomes very good as soon as you stop down to f/2, but the autofocus is known to be slower, given that the lens is not as recent as the 25mm PRO from Olympus.
+Note that the lens is not weather-sealed, but has the advantage of being much more compact and lighter than the Olympus f/1.2 version.

-The construction is a bit more plastic and the lens also doesn’t have any stabilization.
-However, it has the advantage of being half price compared to the 25mm f/1.2 from Olympus.
-Today there is a version II of the lens.
+The build is a little more plastic-based and the lens also doesn’t have any stabilization.
+However, it has the advantage of being half the price of the 25mm f/1.2 from Olympus.
+There is now a version II of the lens.

 3 - Olympus M.Zuiko 25mm f/1.8

-Olympus also offers a “cheap” version of its 25mm lens.
-With an aperture of “only” f/1.8, this Olympus version (without stabilization) offers a much lighter (137g), compact lens, for a price 3 times cheaper than the f/1.2 PRO version.
+Olympus also offers an affordable version of its 25mm lens.
+With an aperture of “only” f/1.8, this Olympus version (without stabilization) offers a much lighter (137g), compact lens, for a price three times lower than the f/1.2 PRO version.
 The sharpness becomes very good as soon as you close at f/2 and excellent at f/2.8.

-The manufacturing quality is quite decent and the optics work great for indoor photography.
-It is a solid choice in my opinion and a good alternative for people looking for a 25mm (equivalent 50mm in FF) at a lower cost.
-I would certainly prefer the Panasonic version at f/1.7, which is half the price.
+Build quality is quite decent and the optics works very well for indoor photography.
+It is a solid choice in my opinion and a good alternative for people looking for a 25mm (equivalent 50mm on full-frame) at a lower price.
+I would probably prefer the Panasonic version at f/1.7, which is half the price.

 4 - Panasonic Lumix 25mm f/1.7 ASPH

-Panasonic offers the cheapest 25mm and it is in my opinion the perfect lens to start out in portrait photography without breaking the bank.
-The manufacturing quality is correct (mainly plastic) and the sharpness is good at full aperture already.
+Panasonic offers the most affordable 25mm and in my opinion, it is the perfect lens to get started with portrait photography without breaking the bank.
+The build quality is decent (mainly plastic) and the sharpness is good already at full aperture.

 However, I wanted to give four possible alternatives to the lenses mentioned above.
 Sigma offers an excellent 30mm f/1.4 DC DN which has a very good reputation and offers a superb bokeh with its large f/1.4 aperture.
-The price is decent for an optic with this aperture, well below the Panasonic 25mm f/1.4.
+The price is reasonable for a lens with this aperture, well below the Panasonic 25mm f/1.4.
 Note that the Sigma DC DN are initially designed for APS-C.

 Finally, if you don’t mind manual focusing, Samyang/Rokinon offers a 24mm f/1.4, even if many people find it a bit disappointing at full aperture.
 You can also consider the 35mm f/1.2 and f/1.4 from the same brand.
 The f/1.2 version is clearly worth it and has a very good reputation for a very bright lens.